psmarcin/react-redux-best-practices/docs/redux.md

      return {}
 }

-###Use ActionCreators to translate application data structures to API data structures.[1]
+###Use ActionCreators to translate application data structures to API data structures [1]
 Your ActionCreators are responsible for converting the data in your application’s format to the format of the API to which you are communicating.
 This is in both directions — when making the request or handling the response.
 Because the output of an action is handled by a reducer that has no knowledge of how it was called, you might find that sometimes you can’t merely return the result of an API call — you need to enrich it extra data, eg: if your action is PROJECT_UPDATE, and you pass a new project name and the project id, and the API just returns {savedAt: “<some date>”}, then you will need to pass the data from the arguments into the response:
 ```javascript